aweijnitz/learning-solidity-0/README.md

 # Basics of Solidity Development

-This is a small Solidity project, used for exploring and learning smart contract development on for the Ethereum blockchain.
+This is a small Solidity project, used for exploring and learning smart contract development for the Ethereum blockchain.

 ## Installing the Solidity compiler and solhint linter